zarbanio/zarban-ts/docs/examples/login-example-docs.md

 # User Login Example

 This example demonstrates how to implement user authentication using the Zarban SDK.
-It shows how to log in a user, handle the authentication token, and set up proper logging for the authentication process.
+It shows how to log in a user, handle the authentication token.

 ## Prerequisites